- Australia Intro

 My group of fourteen birders and our Audubon guide, Steve Robertson, gathered in Cairns, Queensland in November 2007, springtime in the southern hemisphere.
 Migrating birds flying north to their breeding grounds were at their peak of color when our tour began.
 In contrast to birding in developing countries, I knew Australia would be relaxing and easy, offering comfortable accommodations, familiar food, and reliable transportation.
 I looked forward to getting to know Australia through my birder’s eyes.

-Queensland, the second largest of the six Australian states, located in the northeast corner of the continent, contained the greatest variety of habitats and thus a broad bird diversity.
+Queensland, the second largest of the six Australian states, is located in the northeast corner of the continent.
+The great variety of habitats there contain a wide diversity of bird species.
 All of our birding in Queensland took place on the triangular Cape York Peninsula that points up at New Guinea like a spike, bracketed by the Gulf of Carpenteria to the west and the Coral Sea directly east.
 The Great Barrier Reef, one of the Seven Natural Wonders of the World, lies off the eastern shore of Australia and is the largest structure made by living organisms on Earth, spreading south 4,600 miles from the northern tip of the continent.

-At a small sign for Cassowary House, our van inched down a short drive into thick, tropical jungle.
+Our van turned at a small sign for Cassowary House, and inched down a short drive into thick, tropical jungle.
 One of Australia’s foremost birders, Phil Gregory, and his wife, Sue, own this small B&B. Before moving to Australia, Phil was headmaster of a school in Tabubil, New Guinea.
 On school breaks, Phil and Sue flew to Queensland, drawn to the area’s dramatic landscape and diverse birding opportunities.
 They soon realized there were few accommodations for birders in this bird-rich area.
 When the couple left New Guinea and moved to Queensland, they bought a house deep in the tropical forest and developed the property to attract birds with feeders, plants, and other bird-friendly features for the pleasure of visitors like us.

 Our guide Steve glowed when he spoke about Phil and Sue’s work on behalf of Queensland’s birds.
 Unfortunately for us, Phil was away guiding a birding trip during our visit.
 A few years later, I would discover that Phil would be leading a trip to New Guinea, so I jumped at the chance to join him.
 I had remembered Phil’s sweet forest retreat for birders in Queensland and later found that his reputation as a bird expert was well earned.